SalishSeaCast/docs/code-notes/salishsea-nemo/quickstart/salish.rst

 Compile NEMO-3.6
 ================

-Compile and link the Salish Sea NEMO configuration and the XIOS server with the :kbd:`salish` architecture definitions, distributing the compilation over 8 cores.
+Compile the :kbd:`SalishSea` NEMO configuration and link it to XIOS-2 using the :kbd:`salish` architecture definitions, distributing the compilation over 8 cores.
+The NEMO ARCH files use the :envvar:`XIOS_HOME` environment variable to find the XIOS-2 library you built above.
+:envvar:`XIOS_HOME` *must* be an absolute path to your XIOS-2 clone directory.
+You can set :envvar:`XIOS_HOME` on the command-line before the :command:`makenemo` and :command:`maketools` commands as shown below, or you can set and export the value of :envvar:`XIOS_HOME` in your :file:`$HOME/.bashrc` file.

 .. code-block:: bash

     cd NEMO-3.6-code/NEMOGCM/CONFIG
-    ./makenemo -n SalishSea -m GCC_SALISH -j8
+    XIOS_HOME=/data/$USER/MEOPAR/XIOS-2/ ./makenemo -n SalishSea -m GCC_SALISH -j8

 The resulting executable is located in :file:`NEMO-3.6-code/NEMOGCM/CONFIG/SalishSea/BLD/bin/`.